Lucid Nightmares & How to Deal With Them

 • Unless you become lucid or remember dream content after you wake up, your dreams are entirely subconscious processes.

 Conscious refers to aspects of our mind or experiences that we are aware of.
 Of course, consciousness involves sense perception, but it includes more than what we see, hear, smell, touch, or taste.
-We can also be aware of how we feel, what we want, what we don’t want, what we fear, etc. Most importantly, one characteristic of consciousness is our ability to make decisions; to choose, to influence, to respond rather than react.
+We can also be aware of internal processes like how we feel, what we want, what we don’t want, what we fear, etc. Most importantly, one characteristic of consciousness is our ability to make decisions; to choose, to influence, to respond rather than react.

 • If you can get lucid, you become consciously aware during the dream state.
 If you wake up after the dream, the best way to bring dream content into conscious awareness is to write down all you can remember.